MoralisWeb3/moralis-money-faq/affiliates/welcome and faq.md

 Moralis Money is the easiest way to discover undervalued coins before they pump or start trending on CoinGecko/Twitter.
 Moralis Money gives you all the information to see which coins are getting traction before anyone else.

-## What is the Holy Trinity Methodolody?
+## What are the features that Moralis Money provides?

-We call our approach to finding altcoins the Holy Trinity.
+We provide three key features that create an easy workflow for finding altcoins:

-Why?
-Because it consists of three important parts.
+1. **Token Explorer** - this feature is used for finding undervalued altcoins

-1. Finding undervalued coins using our Token Explorer
+2. **Token Shield** - this feature is used in order to avoid scams and rugpulls
-2. Avoiding scams and rugpulls using our Token Shield
+3. **Token Alerts** - this feature is used in order to set up and listening real-time alerts whenever a new opportunity arises

-3. Setting up and listening real-time alerts whenever a new opportunity arises using our Token Alert
+We call this three-feature system **THE HOLY TRINITY 🙏**

 ## DEMO Video